What are your chances of acceptance?

 Duration: N/A

 The High School Internship Program (HSIP) allows qualified northern New Mexico high school seniors to gain job experience while learning skills and exposing them to various career fields.
-There are two application periods—one for the summer season and one for the fall/spring season.
+There are two application periods: one for the summer season and one for the fall/spring season.
 Internships in STEM and other career areas are available (for example, administrative, business, operations support, etc.).

 18. Thomas Jefferson National Accelerator Facility: J-Lab High School Summer Honors Program

-Application Deadline: March 6
+Application Deadline: March 15

-Duration: Six weeks (June through August)
+Duration: Six weeks (June 24 – August 2)

 The Summer Honors Program at Jefferson Lab—a U.S. Department of Energy Office of Science national laboratory, located in Newport News, Virginia—invites local high school students to get hands-on experience in scientific or technical fields for six weeks.

-To be eligible to participate in the JSA/Jefferson Lab High School Summer Honors Program, you must attend a local high school (within 60 miles of Jefferson Lab), be at least 16 years old by the program start date, be in good academic standing, and maintain at least a 3.5 GPA.
+To be eligible to participate in the JSA/Jefferson Lab High School Summer Honors Program, participants must attend a local high school (within 60 miles of Jefferson Lab), be at least 16 years old by the program start date, be in good academic standing, and maintain at least a 3.5 GPA.
 Applicants are chosen based on skill and merit.

 19. J. Craig Venter Institute Internship Program

-Duration: 10 to 15 weeks
+Duration: 10 – 15 weeks (May – August)

 20. Broad Summer Scholars Program (BSSP)

-Application Deadline: January 23
+Application Deadline: January 10

-Duration: Six weeks (June through August)
+Duration: Six weeks (June 3 – August 2)

 If you’re a highly motivated Massachusetts high school student with a passion for science, you’ll want to look into the Broad Summer Scholars Program.
 The program matches you with cutting-edge research projects in fields such as cancer biology, psychiatric disease, chemical biology, computational biology, and infectious disease through which you’ll conduct research and explore careers in science.